Mastro 👨🍳 Docs

 Introducing JavaScript

-However, one of the easiest way to mess around with JavaScript is still your browser.
+One of the easiest ways to get your feet wet with JavaScript, is still in your browser.

-On your published website, open your browser’s developer tools again.
+Open your browser’s developer tools again.
+(Ideally on your published web page, but anywhere will do).
 But this time, switch to the tab named Console.

 This is an interactive JavaScript console, which means that you can type in JavaScript, hit enter, and it will calculate the result.
 Try adding two numbers by typing: